CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Races/Dhampir/Dhampir.md

 ## Culture

 Reddland is the largest Dhampir kingdom on the eastern edge of Terra.
 Reddlandians are a fiercely proud people, ruled by house Reddington.
-Their standing military, “The Redd Legion'' is one of the finest armies on Terra and the recent discovery of Blood Healing has made Reddland a key player in global politics.
+Their standing military, "The Redd Legion'' is one of the finest armies on Terra and the recent discovery of Blood Healing has made Reddland a key player in global politics.

 Reddland has become a powerful political player as during the Spore pandemic that ravaged the continent, it was their healing bloods that cured the fungal plague that ravaged the continent.